 Fees and commissions are recognized on an accrual basis.

-4.18 Debts purchased and sold
+4.18 Debts trading operation

-The accounting treatment for debts purchased and sold are in accordance with Circular No. 09/2015/TT-NHNN issued by the SBV prescribing the purchase and sale of debts by credit institutions and foreign bank branches.
+The accounting treatment for debts purchased are in accordance with Circular No. 09/2015/TT-NHNN issued by the SBV prescribing the purchase and sale of debts by credit institutions and foreign bank branches.